argoproj/argo-cd/docs/GETTING_STARTED.md

 $ argocd login $(minikube service argocd-server -n argocd --url | cut -d'/' -f 3)
 ```

-Now, Argo CD is able to talk to API server and you can deploy your first application.
+Now, the Argo CD cli is configured to talk to API server and you can deploy your first application.

 ## 5. Connect and deploy the Guestbook application